cognitive-engineering-lab/repo-quest/README.md

 The initial commit is empty.
 The `-a` suffixed branches are the scaffolding and the `-b` suffixed branches are the reference solutions.

+Additionally there will be a separate `meta` branch created with an initial minimal `meta.toml` file, following the format [described above](#quest-development).

 ## RepoQuest development

 In addition to ports 3000 and 2222 for HTTP and SSH, port 8000 (on which runs